xonixx/xonixx.github.io/optimize_tests.md

 ## Source of slowness

-We at CML Team value integration/functional tests.
+At CML Team we value integration/functional tests.
 So we tend to write tests with less mocks, tests that spans all layers of the (Java) application (controllers, services, repositories) -- down to (and including) the DB.
 The tests run on the real database (MySQL), not on often recommended H2.

 Overall, the idea is, the closer your tests follow _real_ (human) use-cases and real application setup, the higher chances to catch _real_ bugs.

 Of course, we write unit-tests when applicable.
 But otherwise, we prefer end-to-end tests to tests for a specific controller, service or component.

+It's clear that such tests are inherently slow, but they should not be that slow!
+It was time to take a deeper look to understand what's going on.

 ## The rewrite strategy